how to start a flood

 step 1. move very, very far away

-The simplest way to trigger your very own, personal, flood is to move across the country.
-Or maybe out of the country.
-I think the more unexpected a location, the better.
-The more unfamiliar the territory, the bigger the flood.
+the simplest way to trigger your very own, personal, flood is to move across the country. or maybe out of the country. the more unfamiliar the territory, the bigger the flood.

 ok! fair enough